China's treatment of Uighurs is 'genocide,' say Canada MPs | DW | 23.02.2021

 Former Secretary of State Mike Pompeo said one day before leaving office that the world was "witnessing a systematic attempt to destroy Uighurs by the Chinese party-state."

 Pompeo cited "severe deprivation of physical liberty of more than 1 million civilians [and] forced sterilization," as evidence of genocide.
-His successor, Antony Blinken, did not walk back the designation.
+His successor, Antony Blinken, has not walked back the designation.

 A UN convention on genocide defines it as including measures "intended to prevent births" or inflicting "serious bodily or mental harm," in "destroying in whole or in part, a national, ethnic, racial or religious group."

-China vehemently denies committing any human rights offenses in Xinjiang, and describes its Uighur policy as combating Islamic extremism.
+China has vehemently denied committing any human rights offenses in Xinjiang, and describes its Uighur policy as combating Islamic extremism.

 wmr/msh (AP, AFP)